tahanakabi/DRL-for-microgrid-energy-management/README.md

 Activate the environment <br>
 <code> conda activate tf2-gpu </code>
 ## Usage
-To train the DRL agent, you can use the main.py file.
-This file contains the main training loop and takes several command-line arguments, including the number of episodes to train for and the location of the output directory for saving the trained model.<br>
+To train the DRL agent, you can use the A3C_plusplus.py file. <br>
 <code> python A3C_plusplus.py --train </code> <br>

-To evaluate the performance of a trained model, you can use the evaluate.py file.
-This file takes the location of the saved model and the number of episodes to evaluate as command-line arguments.
+To evaluate the performance of a trained model, you can use the same file with the option --test. <br>

 <code> python A3C_plusplus.py --test </code> <br>

 ## Contributing